 To clarify by what we mean by the word, “Likes”, we don’t mean the total number of Likes or Fans that your Facebook page has gained.
 Although total Facebook likes do play a part in an algorithm we don’t really know much about, “Likes” that are accumulated through a status update or through a share does hold weight in terms of search engine rankings.

 Although it is debated as to how much weight it accurately holds, one great way to increase your Local SEO presence is to follow these simple steps:

-- Make sure you have claimed your Google My Business listing
+- Make sure you have claimed your Google Business Profile listing

 - Create an offer that drives customers to specific landing page on your website